nodenv/nodenv-package-rehash/README.md

-# rbenv-gem-rehash
+# nodenv-package-rehash

-**Never run `rbenv rehash` again.** This rbenv plugin automatically runs `rbenv rehash` every time you install or uninstall a gem.
+**Never run `nodenv rehash` again.** This nodenv plugin automatically runs `nodenv rehash` every time you install or uninstall a global package.

 ## Installation

-Make sure you have rbenv 0.4.0 or later, then run:

-    git clone https://github.com/sstephenson/rbenv-gem-rehash.git ~/.rbenv/plugins/rbenv-gem-rehash
+    git clone https://github.com/jasonkarns/nodenv-package-rehash.git $(nodenv root)/plugins/nodenv-package-rehash

 ## Usage

-1. `gem install` a gem that provides executables.
+1. `npm install -g` a package that provides executables.
-2. Marvel at how you no longer need to type `rbenv rehash`.
+2. Marvel at how you no longer need to type `nodenv rehash`.

 ## How It Works

-rbenv-gem-rehash consists of two parts: a RubyGems plugin and an rbenv plugin.
+nodenv-package-rehash consists of two parts: an npm postinstall (and postuninstall) hook script and a nodenv plugin.

-The RubyGems plugin hooks into the `gem install` and `gem uninstall` commands to run `rbenv rehash` afterwards, ensuring newly installed gem executables are visible to rbenv.
+The npm script hooks into npm's `postinstall` and `postuninstall` lifecycle events (corresponding to `npm install -g` and `npm uninstall -g`) to run `nodenv rehash`, ensuring newly installed package executables are visible to nodenv.

-The rbenv plugin is responsible for making the RubyGems plugin visible to RubyGems.
-It hooks into the `rbenv exec` command that rbenv's shims use to invoke Ruby programs and configures the environment so that RubyGems can discover the plugin.
+The nodenv plugin is responsible for installing the npm hook script.
+It relies on nodenv's `install` hook to copy the hook script into node's global `node_modules/hooks`.